-NOTE: The potential hibernaculum survey guidance may also be used for TCB presence/probable absence surveys, including winter (internal) surveys, for the 2023 field season in portions of the TCB range that the species hibernates.
+NOTE: The potential hibernaculum survey guidance may also be used for TCB presence/probable absence surveys, including winter (internal) surveys, in portions of the TCB range that the species hibernates.
 TCBs use a wider variety and warmer hibernacula than what would often be considered as suitable for IBATs and NLEBs.
 Coordinate with the local USFWS FO(s) if you are proposing to use this guidance to survey for TCB.